rubenvanassche/Space-Invaders/docs/Report.md

 Views just need to know something about their connected Entity, nothing more.

+**Why the SI element?**

+- It reduces the amount of parameters to be given in the constructor
+- In the whole system there is only one SI element, this limits the amount of stupid errors being made
+- It makes the code readable, for example to redraw the window the only thing todo id : this->si->controller->screen->redraw();
+- You have everything you need everywhere

 ### MVC
 Though there are multiple interpretations of the MVC system mine work a little bit different then the most.
 Instead of defining the model as a class with entities in and defining functions in that class to work on these entities I just used a list with entities and defined it as model.